thanhha1210/C-Lab-2/README.md

 ## GRADING

-- Part 1,2,3 to be completed by lab end.
-Show your test completion to the TA
+- Show your test completion to the TA and Check in the code.
-- Part 4,5,6 to be completed and committed by end of the day.

 ## RULES